Looking for activities for your teenager or just fun things to do with teens in Singapore? We’ve got ideas on where teens might want to hang out

 Megazip Adventure Park, 10A Siloso Beach Walk, Singapore 099008, www.megazip.com.sg

-If that is still not enough, defy gravity at iFly on the Sentosa Beachfront; it’s one of the best things we took the girls to when we first arrived here 2 years ago.
-Having done something similar whilst living in London, we were keen to experience the simulated skydive in the flight chamber again.
+If that is still not enough, defy gravity at iFly on the Sentosa Beachfront where you can experience the simulated skydive in the flight chamber.
 Definitely not for the sensitive, it gets loud and windy in there and you have to have your wits about you to not lose control!
+Perfect for thrill-seeking teens.

 iFly, 43 Siloso Beach Walk #01-01, Singapore 099010, www.iflysingapore.com